flatpak/meta-flatpak/README.md

 ```

 You should get a similar bunch of corresponding image- and flatpak-related
-files in *tmp-glibc/deploy/images/qemux86-64* and directly in *build* all
+files in *tmp-glibc/deploy/images/qemux86-64* and directly in *build*.
-starting with *refkit-image-minimal-flatpak-sdk*.

 # Testing